Site :

 1. Both osteolytic (Radiolucent) & osteolbastic (Dense) areas

-2. Sunray appearance – due to deposition of tumour osteoid along the vessels.
+2. Sunray appearance – due to deposition of tumour osteoid along the

 3. Codman’s triangle- due to raised periosteum